-On Roblox, uploading audio files comes at a small cost in Robux — this accounts for the time it takes us to review every sound file that users upload.
-We do this to ensure the safety and integrity of our users and Roblox in general.
+On Roblox, uploading audio files comes at a small cost in Robux — this accounts for the time it takes moderators to review every sound file that users upload.

 |30 seconds – 2 minutes||70|

-Playing background music in a game can be accomplished via scripting, as follows:
+Playing background music can be achieved through scripting under two useful patterns as follows:

-- In the Explorer window of Studio, add a new
+- In the Explorer window, add a new

 - In the script, delete all existing lines and paste in the following code:

-- Playtest the game and you should hear the track name specified on line 14 playing in the background.
+- Playtest the game and the track name specified on line 14 should play in the background.

 Unlike background music, sounds will often originate from a specific place or object inside the game — the engine of a vehicle, the battle cry of an enemy, etc. However, they may also be played as an “ambient” sound like wind blowing or rain falling.